ncatlab/nlab-content/pages/17140.md

 =--

-We consider now condition for this morphism to be an [[equivalence]].
+We consider now conditions for this morphism to be an [[equivalence]].

 +-- {: .num_defn #CoreOfARing}
 ###### Definition